AndriousSolutions/mvc_pattern/README.md

 Class, ControllerMVC, and a static instance of that Class is made available to the **build()** function.
 Done!

+Note, you will find the 'source code' for this example in this package's [test](https://github.com/AndriousSolutions/mvc_pattern/tree/master/test)
+ folder:

 With that, there's now a separation of ‘the Interface’ and ‘the data’ as it’s intended with the MVC architecture.
 The **build()** function serves as the View.
 It is concerned solely with the ‘look and feel’ of the app’s interface—‘how’ things